DataDog/documentation/content/en/tracing/guide/apm_dashboard.md

 {{< img src="tracing/guide/apm_dashboard/dashboard_7.mp4" alt="dashboard 7" video="true" responsive="true" style="width:90%;">}}

 Datadog APM allows you to create dashboards based on your business priorities and metrics important to you:
-You can create widgets on these dashboards to keep track of any traditional infrastructure metrics like host memory usage alongside critical APM metrics based on throughput, latency, and error rate for correlation.
+You can create widgets on these dashboards to keep track of any traditional infrastructure, logs and custom metrics like host memory usage alongside critical APM metrics based on throughput, latency, and error rate for correlation.
 Next to these you can track latency of the user experience of your top customers or largest transactions and alongside these keep track of the throughput of your main web-server ahead of any major events like Black Friday.

-This guide takes the creation of a new dashboard to monitor the `web-store` service as an example.
-This service is the entry-point service that calls other services in Datadog demo stack.
+This guides walks you through adding trace metrics to a dashboard, correlating them with infrastructure metrics and then how to export a Trace Analytics query.
 This guide covers adding widgets to the dashboard in three ways:

 * Copying an existing APM graph _( Step 1.
 2. & 3.)_
 * Creating it manually. _(Step 4. & 5. )_